JPatel87/mockha/README.md

         * Provides a tabulated form of the bakery's opening times on a daily basis, in order to provide clarity to the user.

 ### Menu page
-* This page is primarily separated into three sections (not including header and footer)
+* This page is primarily separated into three sections (not including header and footer):
     * Section 1 - Page heading and image
         * The purpose of this has been explained in an earlier section (see images section).
     * Section 2 - Cakes
         * Provides a list of all cakes and their prices, so users can get a clear idea as to what cakes are being sold at Mockha and what prices they should expect.
     * Section 3 - Coffee
         * Provides a list of coffees and their prices in a tabulated form, so users can get an idea of what to expect.